+(b) Notwithstanding anything contained elsewhere in this EBA, this clause shall not apply to workers with less than one year's continuous service, and the general obligation on employers shall be no more than to give such workers an indication of the impending redundancy at the first reasonable opportunity, and to take such steps as may be reasonable to facilitate the obtaining by the workers of suitable alternative employment.
-(b) Where the Committee of Management, decides that a specific worker's:

-employment must be terminated through redundancy;

-hours of work must be reduced: or

-classification and/or salary must be reduced,

-the Committee of Management will immediately notify in writing the Union and the worker affected.
-The Committee of Management will enter into consultations with the worker and/or the Union and demonstrate that there is no reasonable alternative to the proposed action and that other options have been canvassed.

-(c) Prior to giving notice to a specific worker of termination or reduction of hours under sub clause (b), the Committee of Management will invite expressions of interest from other workers to reduce their hours or to take voluntary redundancy in substitution to the specified worker.
+- (c) Notwithstanding anything contained elsewhere in this EBA, this clause shall not apply where employment is terminated as a consequence of conduct that justifies instant dismissal, including malingering, inefficiency or neglect of duty, or in the case of casual workers, apprentices or workers engaged for a specific period of time or for a specified task or tasks or where employment is terminated due to ordinary and customary turnover of labour. - (d) Where the Committee of Management, decides that a specific worker's: employment must be terminated through redundancy; hours of work must be reduced; or classification and/or salary must be reduced, the Committee of Management will immediately notify in writing the Union and the worker affected.
+The Committee of Management will enter into consultations with the worker and/or the Union and demonstrate that there is no reasonable alternative to the proposed action and that other options have been canvassed. - (e) Prior to giving notice to a specific worker of termination or reduction of hours under sub clause (d), the Committee of Management will invite expressions of interest from other workers to reduce their hours or to take voluntary redundancy in substitution to the specified worker.

-The Committee of Management must seriously consider any such expression of interest from another worker and will not unreasonably refuse the offer where the substitution will not materially affect the Centre's operations, having regard to the skills, experience and re-training opportunities of both workers.
+The Committee of Management must seriously consider any such expression of interest from another worker and will not unreasonably refuse the offer where the substitution will not materially affect the Centre's operations, having regard to the skills, experience and retraining opportunities of both workers.

-A worker who volunteers under this sub clause is entitled to all the periods of notice, payments under Table 4 and other conditions under this Agreement as if the worker was the subject of the decision under sub clause (b).
+A worker who volunteers under this sub clause is entitled to all the periods of notice, payments under Table 4 and other conditions under this Agreement as if the worker was the subject of the decision under sub clause (d).

-- (d) A worker is entitled to at least 4 weeks written notice before the Committee of Management implements a decision referred to at sub clause (b), or implements a decision to significantly alter a worker's job responsibilities (where that change does not also involve a reduction in salary). - (e) Fixed term workers who have been employed for at least 12 months at the time of the decision to terminate employment are entitled to the full severance pay and notice period.
+- (f) A worker is entitled to at least 4 weeks written notice before the Committee of Management implements a decision referred to at sub clause (b), or implements a decision to significantly alter a worker's job responsibilities (where that change does not also involve a reduction in salary). - (g) Fixed term workers who have been employed for at least 12 months at the time of the decision to terminate employment are entitled to the full severance pay and notice period.
 Fixed term workers of less than 12 months employment are entitled to pro rata notice and severance pay.